Basic usage#

 $ glasgow run uart -V 3.3 --pin-tx 0 --pin-rx 1 -b 57600 tty

-SPI Controller#
+SPI controller#

 The spi-controller applet implements an SPI controller, allowing full-duplex transfer to an SPI device.
 The following command will assert CS#, send the five bytes 03 01 23 5f f5, and then de-assert CS#, before printing the received data to the console.